 I teach these verbal and non-verbal cues to children on my Confidence Classes for Kids and 1-2-1 Coaching Sessions.

 Learn To Give & Take.

 Children sometimes need help in practicing the art of “trading information.”

-- When starting a conversation with someone smile, have an open body stance and be prepared to trade information – which is basically learning to ‘give’ and ‘take’ in conversation.
+- When starting a conversation with someone teach them to smile & to have an open body stance and ‘talk & teach’ your kids about being prepared to trade information – which is basically learning to ‘give’ and ‘take’ in conversation.

 Teach your child not to ‘conversation hog’ and dominate all the interaction – teach them to listen and WAIT to answer.
 When they are engaged in conversation, teach them to only answer the question at hand.
 Then teach them to give the person they are talking with (not AT) a chance to talk, or ask a question of their own.

 - Try and teach them about the balance between being an interviewer (asking questions) and offering information about themselves.
 Think Graham Norton (listens) V Jonathan Ross (talks over guests) !!